Dirty Projectors: Early years and Rise Above (2002–07)

 While studying at Yale, Longstreth spent part of the years 2001 and 2002 working on a number of musical ideas, together with his brother Jake.
 This resulted in the album, The Graceful Fallen Mango, that was released in 2002 under his own name and introduced his distinctive use of song arrangements and his combination of lo-fi and hi-fi production.

+Morning Better Last!, released in September 2003, brought together three tapes recorded by Longstreth in the period 2001 to 2002.
+A year later they were compiled and released by States Rights Records on CD-R and as a digital download from iTunes.

 With the help of Adam Forkner of Yume Bitsu, Longstreth recorded and released The Glad Fact on the Western Vinyl label under the name "The Dirty Projectors" in 2003.
 Two years later, the band released The Getty Address, a concept album about the musician Don Henley that features extensive orchestral and choral accompaniment.
 The stripped-down New Attitude EP followed in 2006 and featured inklings of the band's later vocal interplay and guitar work.

 In 2007, the band released Rise Above, an album of Black Flag songs as re-imagined from memory.
 The album introduced the band's distinctive contrast between Longstreth's vocals and the hocketed harmonies of Amber Coffman and Susanna Waiche, who was later replaced by Angel Deradoorian.
-In support of the album, the band performed songs for a Take Away Show acoustic video session shot by Vincent Moon.